Demarai Gray: Leicester City

-Premier League club Leicester City activated the release clause in Gray's Birmingham City contract, reported as £3.7 million, and he signed a four-and-a-half-year contract on 4 January 2016.
+Premier League club Leicester City activated the release clause in Gray's Birmingham contract, reported as £3.7 million, and he signed a four-and-a-half-year contract on 4 January 2016.
 He made his debut on 10 January, away to Tottenham Hotspur in the third round of the FA Cup.
 He started the match, assisted a goal by Marcin Wasilewski, and "showed glimpses of the pace that will cause Premier League defences problems" in the 2–2 draw at White Hart Lane.
-Six days later he made his first appearance in England's top flight, as an 85th-minute substitute for Marc Albrighton in a 1–1 draw at Aston Villa.
+Six days later, he made his first appearance in England's top flight, as an 85th-minute substitute for Marc Albrighton in a 1–1 draw at Aston Villa.

 Consistency of team selection as Leicester maintained their position at the top of the league meant Gray's chances of first-team football were limited, but teammate Danny Simpson highlighted the contribution of the squad players.
 Former Sky Sports journalist Alex Dunn wrote that Gray "proved to be incredibly adept at killing time when coming on for Leicester as a late substitute".
 He made the assist for Jamie Vardy's stoppage-time goal that secured a 2–0 win at Sunderland, and against Swansea City, his run from deep, cross and parried shot set up a goal for Albrighton.
 He had made ten appearances, all as a substitute, by 2 May when Leicester were confirmed as champions.

 On 3 November 2018, a week after the death of Leicester City's owner and chairman Vichai Srivaddhanaprabha in a helicopter crash, Gray scored the winning goal against Cardiff City.
-He celebrated by removing his shirt to show an undershirt bearing the words "For Khun Vichai" written on it and then running to the away end of the ground.
+While celebrating, he paid tribute by removing his shirt to show an undershirt bearing the words "For Khun Vichai" written on it and then running to the away end of the ground.

 Bayer Leverkusen

-On 31 January 2021, Gray joined Bundesliga club Bayer Leverkusen on an 18-month contract.
+On 31 January 2021, Gray left Leicester, moving to Germany, joining Bundesliga club Bayer Leverkusen on a year-and-a-half contract.
 He made his debut on 6 February as a 74th-minute substitute, with Leverkusen leading VfB Stuttgart 4–1, and ten minutes later scored his first and only Bundesliga goal to make the final score 5–2.
 Shortly after Gray's transfer to Bayer Leverkusen, the player stated "there was no contract offer [from Leicester City]", remarking upon his exit not "ending in the best way", while still feeling appreciation for the "moments I will cherish forever".